Economy of Northern Ireland: Services

+In the third quarter of 2024, a majority of economic growth came from the service sector.

 Public sector

-As of December 2008 the public sector in Northern Ireland accounted for 30.8% of the total workforce; this is significantly higher than the overall UK figure.
-Overall, the figure for Northern Ireland has fallen.
 In 1992 the public sector accounted for 37% of the workforce.

+In December 2008 the public sector in Northern Ireland accounted for 30.8% of the total workforce; this is significantly higher than the overall UK figure.

+By 2022, the public sector accounted for 27% of NI jobs, compared to 18% across the UK.

 In total in 2006, the British government subvention totalled £5,000m, or 20% of Northern Ireland's economic output.
 This had risen to £11,547m in 2009–10 during the "Great Recession", and then fell back to £9,160m in 2013–14.
 A 2017 article by a research professor at the Economic and Social Research Institute quantified the transfers at 10.8 billion Euro annually.
 In late 2018 The Irish Times estimated that the subvention had risen to £10.8 billion, about a quarter of Northern Ireland's GDP.

 Currency

 The official currency in use in Northern Ireland is the British pound sterling.
 The euro, in use in the Republic of Ireland, is also accepted by some retailers.